RUMACCC has long been involved in research projects and consultancies on language education in our schools.

 Eliminating educational inequity in languages provision in Victorian schools

 Australian governments have prioritised the need for our children to develop improved skills to communicate within a culturally and linguistically diverse Australia and in an increasingly interconnected globalised world.
 However, there has been widespread failure to provide for the key learning area of languages education, especially in disadvantaged rural schools.
-Collaborating with the Victorian Department of Education and Training, this project identifies discourses surrounding instances of both successful and unsuccessful provision of languages education within these settings, with the aim of developing solutions to facilitate the (re-)introduction and long-term success of languages programs within this marginalised sector.
+Collaborating with the Victorian Department of Education and Training, this project identified discourses surrounding instances of both successful and unsuccessful provision of languages education within these settings, with the aim of developing solutions to facilitate the (re-)introduction and long-term success of languages programs within this marginalised sector.

-This project is funded by Melbourne Social Equity Institute (MSEI) at The University of Melbourne.
+This project was funded by Melbourne Social Equity Institute (MSEI) at The University of Melbourne.

 Reports on language programs in schools

 RUMACCC researchers have authored or co-authored several reports on language programs in schools in Victoria, as well as nationally.

 Languages Other Than English in Victorian Government Schools